-- ■Began in 1996 as a disruptive-innovation a wholly online graduate and doctoral institution with 1:1 instructional model devoted to adult learners traditionally underrepresented in doctoral education. - ■Total 2021 pre-merger enrollment: 12,648 students. - •Initially accredited by Higher Learning Commission (HLC). - ■Relocated headquarters from Arizona to San Diego in 2015 and subsequently accredited by WSCUC. - ■NCU expanded its program portfolio following its WSCUC accreditation. - •Innovations already developed at NCU intended from outset to be incorporated into academics and operations as part of the merger and coalescing of the two institutional models.
+- Total 2021 pre-merger enrollment: 12,648 students. - Initially accredited by Higher Learning Commission (HLC). - Relocated headquarters from Arizona to San Diego in 2015 and subsequently accredited by WSCUC. - •NCU dramatically expanded doctoral program portfolio post-WSCUS accreditation to increase marketability as an acquisition.

+•Innovations already developed at NCU intended from outset to be incorporated into academics and operations as part of the merger and coalescing of the two institutional models.